tiffanymonroe/wdi-remote-gizmo/unit_4/w11d02/instructor_notes/RAILS_API_II_CORS.md

 ## POST REQUEST
 ### Add a Notice to the Database

+Note: the remainder of these notes are written in ES5.
+Translate them to ES6 if you have been using ES6.

 index.html -- add a form to the left nav

 ```